 Like most things in the body, optimal health is a matter of having neither too much nor too little cholesterol.
 The right amount is personal, and it depends on our genes, diet, age, and lifestyle.

-Here is an interesting chart plotting causes of death worldwide along with cholesterol levels.
+Below is a chart showing that mortality is lowest in people with an LDL that is a little over 100.
 The chart shows a sharp increase in mortality with low cholesterol levels and with really high cholesterol levels.
 One reason for the high mortality rates with low cholesterol is that cholesterol helps protect against infectious diseases.[ref]

 The CDC range for healthy cholesterol is:[ref]